AlanThinks/alanthinks.github.io/README.md

 ## Challenges

-1. Took me a little bit to get _Typed.js_ to work how I wanted because from all the documentation I read there was no way to select which is the last string that would hold once the loops were done, I wanted to do this because I didn't want the loop to go forever, I was concerned about performance, but alas I haven't yet found a good looking way to do it so I'll be getting to that later for the the loop is on _"Infinity"_ .
+1. Took me a little bit to get _Typed.js_ to work how I wanted because from all the documentation I read there was no way to select which is the last string that would hold once the loops were done, I wanted to do this because I didn't want the loop to go forever, I was concerned about performance, but alas I haven't yet found a good looking way to do it so I'll be getting to that later for now the the loop is on _"Infinity"_ .

 2. The YouTube thumbnails were a bit of a challenge to get them to properly be responsive since they are a YouTube iframe, ended up setting the height to 100% inline and then through media query classes I changed the width of the iframe and its container.

-3. Definitely I think the biggest challenge was making the website look beautiful and behave well on small screen devices such as the iPhone 4, I'm still learning about the best way to use Media Queries, I think my code in that particular area is not particularly clean because I may have made a redundant amount of Media Queries.
+3. Definitely I think the biggest challenge was making the website look beautiful and behave well on small screen devices such as the iPhone 4, I'm still learning about the best way to use Media Queries, I think my code in that particular area is not as clean as it could be because I may have made a redundant amount of Media Queries.

 ## The End